Business Valuation Services for Disputes, Buyouts, and Ownership Decisions

 Yes.
 Where an opposing valuation has been submitted, we provide a written rebuttal report that critiques the methodology, data selection, and conclusions – and offers an alternative value opinion.
 This is part of our forensic accounting expert witness services.

-Q: Do you handle business valuations for shareholder disputes in Florida?
+Q: Do you handle business valuations for shareholder and partner disputes?

 Yes.
-We provide fair value determinations under Florida’s dissenter’s rights statutes for buyouts, oppression claims, and partnership disputes.
+We provide fair value determinations for buyouts, oppression claims, and partnership disputes, including matters governed by dissenter’s rights statutes and applicable state law.
 Our work includes forensic accounting for related financial investigations where needed.

-Q: What are DLOC and DLOM, and do they apply to litigation valuations?
+Q: What are DLOC and DLOM, and when do they apply?

 DLOC (discount for lack of control) and DLOM (discount for lack of marketability) are valuation discounts applied when an ownership interest represents a minority or non-marketable position.
-Whether they apply depends on the applicable standard of value and the jurisdiction’s case law – particularly in divorce and shareholder disputes.
+Discounts for lack of control and marketability depend on the standard of value, governing documents, jurisdiction, and decision context.
 We analyze and document both discounts where warranted.

 Q: How do I retain Joey Friedman CPA for a business valuation?